 b.
 Hard copy orders and graphics are required.

 c.
-Graphical control measures require a level of detail necessary to support operations of a unit without situational information.
-This generally requires that more control measures be tied to identifiable terrain.
+Graphical control measures require the level of detail necessary to support operations of a unit without situational information.
+In general, this requires more control measures tied to identifiable terrain.

 |Join the GlobalSecurity.org mailing list|